Get

 Height: 12 to 16 inches

-A new breed, all American Hairless Terriers alive come from a single dog named Josephine.
-Born in 1972, Josephine was a purebred Rat Terrier born with a mutation that made her hairless save a light peach fuzz all over her body.
-American Hairless Terriers are squat, graceful-looking dogs with a vigilant watchfulness and tenacious spirit.
-Though they come from the once-ubiquitous Rat Terrier, in 2016, the breed was formally recognized as a distinct breed all its own by the AKC.
+This is a new breed, and all American Hairless Terriers come from a single dog named Josephine.
+Born in 1972, she was a purebred Rat Terrier born with a mutation that made her hairless, save for a light peach fuzz all over her body.
+American Hairless Terriers are squat yet graceful-looking dogs with a vigilant watchfulness and tenacious spirit.
+Although they come from the once-ubiquitous Rat Terrier, in 2016, the breed was formally recognized as a distinct breed all their own by the AKC.

 5. Argentine Pila Dog